Buckingham pi theorem: History

+Leonhard Euler was the first to write extensively about dimensional analysis for physical relations in 1765.
+Joseph Fourier also wrote about the principle of dimensional homogeneity in 1822, and Lord Rayleigh proposed, in 1877, a "method of dimensions" for analyzing physical systems.
+Edgar Buckingham, a physicist at the American National Bureau of Standards, formally outlined the π theorem for an arbitrary number of quantities.
+Buckingham's article introduced the use of the symbol "$\pi_i$" for the dimensionless variables (or parameters), and this is the source of the theorem's name.
+However, a French scientist, A. Vaschy, had previously outlined a similar theorem in 1878, as had Dimitri Riabouchinsky in 1911.

 Although named for Edgar Buckingham, the π theorem was first proved by the French mathematician Joseph Bertrand in 1878.
 Bertrand considered only special cases of problems from electrodynamics and heat conduction, but his article contains, in distinct terms, all the basic ideas of the modern proof of the theorem and clearly indicates the theorem's utility for modelling physical phenomena.
 The technique of using the theorem ("the method of dimensions") became widely known due to the works of Rayleigh.
 The first application of the π theorem in the general case to the dependence of pressure drop in a pipe upon governing parameters probably dates back to 1892, a heuristic proof with the use of series expansions, to 1894.

 Formal generalization of the π theorem for the case of arbitrarily many quantities was given first by A. Vaschy in 1892, then in 1911—apparently independently—by both A. Federman and D. Riabouchinsky, and again in 1914 by Buckingham.
-It was Buckingham's article that introduced the use of the symbol "$\pi_i$" for the dimensionless variables (or parameters), and this is the source of the theorem's name.